 Colonial Williamsburg is located in Williamsburg, Virginia, and is part of Virginia's Historic Triangle, which includes Jamestown, Williamsburg, and Yorktown.
 We're located midway between Richmond and Virginia Beach, and 150 miles south of Washington, DC.

-We recommend parking at the Colonial Williamsburg Visitor Center, which is free.
+We recommend parking at the Visitor Center and taking the complimentary shuttle to the Historic Area.
+There is also free parking at the Art Museums of Colonial Williamsburg.
 The City of Williamsburg operates a pay-by-the-hour parking garage as well as other timed parking lots.